max-did-it/lingonberry/README.md

 Primitive data type.
 Accepts any value which respond on #to_s.
 Stored value won't coerced to original data type if it wasn't something other than a string
 ### Float
 Primitive data type.
-Accepts any value which respond on #to_i.
+Accepts any value which respond on #to_f.
 ### Timestamp
-Accepts string which can being parsed by `Time.parse string`, Time class, or integer.
+Accepts string which can being parsed by `Time.parse string`, ::Time class, ::Float or ::Integer.
 Return instance of Time class.
 ### Enum
 ### Hash